magomimmo/modern-cljs/doc/second-edition/tutorial-10.md

         (prevent-default evt)))))
 ```

-Note that now the `validate-form` internally calls the two newly-defined
+Note that `validate-form` now internally calls the two newly-defined
-validators and if they do not both return `true`, it calls
+validators, and if they do not both return `true`, it calls
 `prevent-default` to prevent the `action` attached to
 the `loginForm` from being fired.

-Following is the complete and final `login.cljs` source code.
+The following is the complete and final `login.cljs` source code:

 ```clj
 (ns modern-cljs.login